hr-nyc39-blue-ocean/charity-donation-exchange/README.md

 ## Table of Contents

-* This app is hosted on Heroku: https://charity-donation-exchange.herokuapp.com/
+This app is deployed on Heroku --> https://charity-donation-exchange.herokuapp.com/
-* Link to Trello board: https://trello.com/b/kJMMFlce/blue-ocean

 ## Introduction